DanZinagri/NicheD20/docs/index.md

 **New**:

-- Migration from Old Wiki
+- Begin Migration from Old Wiki
 - Conversion of Old Systems

 **Next Planned Updates**:

 - Additional spells, rituals, and magic items.
 - Harpy Race
+- Conversion of Wiki
 ### Rules

 |Player Rules|   |Gamemaster Rules & Other|   |